ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 Discovery Server v2
 -------------------
-The new version **v2** of Discovery Server, available from *Fast DDS* v2.0.2, implements a new filter feature that allows to further reduce the number of discovery messages sent.
+The new version **v2** of Discovery Server, implements a new filter feature that allows to further reduce the number of discovery messages sent.
 This version uses the *topic* of the different nodes to decide if two nodes must be connected, or they could be left unmatched.